Mirantis/mke-docs/content/docs/concepts/architecture.md

 ## Components

-MKE4k cluster is composed of following components:
+An MKE 4k cluster is comprised of the following components:

+- k0s Kubernetes distribution
+- Calico CNI
+- MKE 4k Control Plane
+- System and user services

 ### k0s (Kubernetes)
 A lightweight and open-source Kubernetes distribution that acts as the foundational runtime for MKE4k clusters.